DavEspo/Data-Structures/README.md

 # Data Structures
 This repository contains the different Data Structures there are and demonstrates the Linear Data Structures and Non-Linear Data Structures.
 The Data Structures that were used in all the different files here were Lists, Dictionaries, Linked Lists, Queues, Stacks, Binary Trees, and Graphs.
-Each file uses a different Data Structure and the program does something accordingly to the Data Structure used.
+Each file uses a different Data Structure and the program does something accordingly with the Data Structure used.
 ## Linear Data Structures
 Lists, Dictionaries, Linked Lists, Queues, and Stacks are the Linear Data Structures used here.
 Some of them are Built in and some are User Defined.
 ### Built in